mikekreeki/hash_queue/README.md

 # HashQueue

 Simple namespaced queueing system for highly concurrent environments.
 Maintains separate queues for different keys accessible from numerous threads without a trouble.
-Think of it as an extension to stdlib's Queue class, and it could be even used as a drop-in replacement.
+Think of it as an extension to stdlib's Queue class, and it could be even used as a replacement.
 Features nice locking capabilities, read on.

 ## Installation